lafriedel/100-days-of-code/log.md

 **Today's Progress**: Continued working on Javascript lessons on freeCodeCamp: more mathematical operators, if/else statements, and just beginning switch statements.

 **Thoughts:** Feeling a bit more confident today.
 I caved and looked up the answer to the previous JS challenge.
 It was a simple solution; I'm thinking the wording of the challenge got me tripped up.
 Still, I should probably spend more time with .push() and .shift().

+### R1D13: 1/20/18

+**Today's Progress**: Continued working on Javascript lessons on freeCodeCamp: switch statements, returning boolean values, and working with objects.

+**Thoughts:** It went ok today.
+I'm starting to understand the logic of JS a bit better.